BhagatVedant/finalproject/README.md

   - Black and blue separator lines improve organization.
   - Everything is aligned for aesthetic appeal and readability.
   - Shadows are used for contrast to improve legibility.
   - Everything adheres to the color palette to improve aesthetic.
+- **Data Driven Code**
+  - All data is taken from the given JSON file.
+  - Each component is designed to be sizable and reusable, allowing for easadjustments and scalability.
+  - Everything is made scalable, ensuring the website can grow and adapt to future needs with minimal effort.